 How to Access NVIDIA Share in GeForce Experience

 NVIDIA Share, previously called Shadowplay, is NVIDIA’s software solution for recording and streaming gameplay directly from your GPU.
 We’ve actually already written a more detailed guide on NVIDIA Share, but for this article, we do still want to give you a solid place to start.

-From here, you can toggle each of these features pretty much at will and change their specific settings, as long as they aren’t enabled at the time (e.g., you can’t change Instant Replay settings while it’s enabled, as it’s still recording).
+In the overlay, you can toggle each of these features pretty much at will and change their specific settings, as long as they’re not in use (e.g., you can’t change Instant Replay settings while it’s enabled, as it’s still recording).

 If there are any specific settings you’re looking for, you’ll want to click the Gear icon to dive into them.
-Most users shouldn’t need to bother with deeper configuration of NVIDIA Share, but the settings menu does have a few hidden gems.
+Most users shouldn’t need to bother with deeper configuration of NVIDIA Share, but the settings menu has a few hidden gems.

-The main things I recommend changing are “Privacy Control” and “Audio.”
+The main things you should change are the “Privacy Control” and “Audio” settings.

-If you’re on desktop, “Privacy Control” will allow Instant Replay and Recording to also work on your desktop and ill be less likely to get disrupted by alt-tabbing out of the game in question.
+If you’re on desktop, “Desktop capture” under “Privacy Control” will allow Instant Replay and Recording to also work on your desktop and will be less likely to get disrupted by alt-tabbing out of a game.

 By enabling “Separate both tracks,” you’ll get cleaner recordings of your desktop/game audio.
 You can still use the mic track when editing and uploading the video, and having it be a separate track will make it much easier to edit and remove background noise.

 For settings beyond these, check out our dedicated guide on NVIDIA Share.